Kid Kash: World Wrestling Entertainment (2005–2006)

 Kash performing a figure-four leglock on Dusty Rhodes in 2005.

 Kash's first appearance on television was as one of many interferers in the main event at ECW One Night Stand.
 His first official WWE outing, however, was the June 19, 2005 airing of Sunday Night Heat against Tajiri in what was designated a tryout match.
 On June 23 he said in an interview that "You never know what the company is looking for.
 I might not be what they're looking for.
 I can only hope", indicating that he continued to pursue a WWE contract.
 That same month he was reported to have signed a developmental deal with WWE and to have been assigned to Deep South Wrestling, Kash then wrestled a few matches on Velocity, before coming up to the SmackDown! brand.
 Kash showed up after tag team match between MNM and The Mexicools on SmackDown!, and viciously attacking Juventud.
 The following week, he faced off against Mexicool member, Super Crazy.
 Kash picked up the win, earning himself a title match with Juventud at Armageddon.
 Kash made his first WWE pay-per-view debut on December 18 at Armageddon, Kash defeated Juventud to win the Cruiserweight Championship.
 On January 29 at the Royal Rumble, Kash lost the Cruiserweight Championship to Gregory Helms.

 After losing the Cruiserweight Championship, Kash began to frequently tag team with Jamie Noble to take on the face members of the cruiserweight division; during May 2006, Kash and Noble used a gimmick previously seen in ECW, where they wore dog collars, often barked at and bit opponents, and wrestled rather aggressively and soon after the team formed Kash has got a new haircut.
 The pair were soon named The Pit Bulls and entered the hunt for Paul London and Brian Kendrick's WWE Tag Team Championship.
 On July 23 at The Great American Bash, he and Noble were defeated by London and Kendrick, this was Kash's last WWE pay-per-view appearance.
-His last WWE appearance on the September 29 episode of SmackDown!, Kash and Noble lost to K. C. James and Idol Stevens in a tag team match.
+His last WWE appearance was on the September 29 episode of SmackDown!, Kash and Noble lost to K. C. James and Idol Stevens in a tag team match.
 On September 27, 2006, WWE announced that Kash was released from his WWE contract.
 Kash would later admit that his release was due to him being caught smoking weed backstage at a WWE event in Montreal, Canada.